flatironinstitute/sciware/IntroToHPC/main.md

 ## Center-hosted Sciware

-- Sciware will rotate between centers each month
+- Sciware rotates between centers
    - focus on topics of interest to centers
    - include voices from all centers
-   - each center will host twice a year
+   - each center will host once or twice a year
    - open to all
 - Suggest topics or contribute to content in #sciware Slack
 - We are recording.
 Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/)